GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 binary somewhere on the PATH (pandoc is `not` included in &rho;Emacs).

 Org [capture template](https://orgmode.org/manual/Capture-templates.html)
-used to store links and text is completely dynamic and composed out of the org-protocol link parameters.
+used to store links and text in the code below is completely dynamic and is composed out of the org-protocol link parameters.
 The most of the URL parameters obtained from iShell are Base64-encoded to preserve UTF-8.